Nokaji/JamesDBBApi/README.md

+> ⚠️ **Project under active development**: Some features may be incomplete, unstable, or not working as expected.
+Please open an issue for any bug or suggestion!

 # JamesDbApi

 A robust and modern database management API built with Hono, Sequelize, and TypeScript.
 JamesDbApi provides a powerful RESTful interface to manage multiple databases, create dynamic schemas, and execute queries securely.